Go to Main Content

 MTH 256 Applied Differential Equations

-Prerequisite: MTH 254 completed with a grade of "C-" or better within the past five years.
 An introductory course in differential equations and their applications.
 The course covers methods of solving ordinary differential equations including first order linear and nonlinear equations, second order linear equations, and higher order equations.
-Students are also introduced to solving linear systems of first order differential equations and to the method of Laplace transforms.
+Students are also introduced to the method of Laplace transforms.
 Applications to science and engineering are emphasized.

 MTH 261 Introduction to Linear Algebra